This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Medical Conditions Associated with Mixed Cerebral Palsy

-Children with any form of cerebral palsy will likely face medical issues specific to each type.
+Children with any form of cerebral palsy face medical issues specific to each type.
 A child with mixed cerebral palsy could face specific medical problems of two or three types of cerebral palsy.
 For this reason, treatment of mixed CP can be more challenging.